 The MAIA curriculum includes a minimum of two International Economics courses, four elective courses, and a thesis (8 credits).
 Students can opt to take two additional elective courses in place of the thesis as long as one of the courses produces a research paper.

 Non-native Chinese speakers who complete the HNC Certificate are automatically approved for language proficiency in Chinese since their content courses were taught in that language.
-Native Chinese speaking students can use English for their required non-native language proficiency requirement.
+Native Chinese-speaking students can use English for their required non-native language proficiency requirement by passing proficiency exams at SAIS Europe.